zenorocha/liferay-learn/labs/dxp/7.x/site-building/01-building-sites/02-building-sites-with-site-templates.md

 # Building Sites with Site Templates

 Site Templates define a preconfigured structure for a Site, which includes the pages, theme, content, layouts, page templates, applications and app configurations defined for each page.
-You can use them to create multiple sites to keep the overall look and feel consistent between them, even if each Site that's created from a given Site Template ends up being very different.
-Any changes you make to a Site Template are automatically propagated to the sites that use it (unless specified otherwise).
+Changes made to a Site Template are automatically propagated to the sites that use it, unless specified otherwise.

 By default, three Site Templates are provided out-of-the-box: